All Episodes

 Don't know if they're encouraged by this or not.

-Al Qaeda's U.S. born spokesman warned Obama Sunday, the militant group may launch new attacks that would kill more Americans than previous ones.
+Al-Qaeda's U.S.-born spokesman warned Obama Sunday the militant group may launch new attacks that would kill more Americans than previous ones.

-But Al Qaeda taunts Obama about losing the Kennedy seat.
+I know it's not a laugh, but Al-Qaeda taunts Obama about losing the Kennedy seat.

 That's why next time we might not show the restraint and self-control we've shown up until now.